 - Yeti Badge – Find Yeti artefacts and hear about the folklore

-In total there are 30 badges to collect.
-To get started, guests need to collect a field guide from the headquarters which is located on the bridge between the Oasis and Discovery Island.
+In total, there are 30 badges to collect.
+To get started, guests need to collect a field guide from the headquarters, located on the bridge between the Oasis and Discovery Island.

 120 Benefits are similar no matter what Disney Resort you stay in

-A Deluxe Resort is more comfortable and the majority are in better positions.
-However, the majority of resort benefits are provided to all guests.
+A Deluxe Resort is more comfortable, but the majority of resort benefits are provided to all guests.
 Value Resorts are sometimes great value for money.
+However, the new Extended Evening Hours is only for Deluxe Resort Guests.

 121 Decorate your stroller or ECV